Gophers volleyball keeps soaring despite a brutally tough schedule

 "We never had a schedule like this," Gros said about her four years with the Spartans.
 "As far as playing so many top 25 teams in the nation [before Big Ten play], we had very few games like that.
 It's definitely an eye-opening experience to compete in the preseason against the best schools.
 The Big Ten is a beast in itself."

-A year ago, Wenaas used marquee non-league victories against Oregon and Stanford to prove she could have a bigger role with the Gophers.
-And she's looking forward to watching her teammates grow from facing them again early this year.
+A year ago, Wenaas used marquee nonleague victories against Oregon and Stanford to prove she could have a bigger role with the Gophers.
+She's looking forward to watching her teammates grow from facing them again early this year.

 "I definitely think those Stanford and Oregon matches last year were a big confidence boost," Wenaas said.
 "They are good teams and I was able to do well."